Skip to Content

 If you wear glasses or contact lenses,

-you will need to remove them before the slit lamp examination.
+you will need to remove them before the slit lamp exam.

 Eyedrops may be used to widen (dilate) your